-- Donor Intent: Each contribution received must be accounted for in a timely manner that ensures and documents donor intent.
-As such, separate accounts will be maintained for contributions that have been designated by donors for a specific purpose.
-ACF reserves the right to decline designated funds. - Donor Confidentiality: Trust and confidentiality are critical elements of ACF's operations.
+- Donor Intent: Each contribution received must be accounted for in a timely manner that ensures and documents donor intent. - Donor Confidentiality: Trust and confidentiality are critical elements of ACF's operations.
 Affiliate Advisory Board members must agree to maintain donor confidentiality.
 In addition, Affiliates understand that, when asked, ACF will honor confidentiality requests from donors who may wish to remain anonymous to Affiliate Advisory Board members and the community. - Contracts: All contracts, including fund agreements, must be entered into by ACF and may only be signed by an officer of ACF; Affiliates do not have the legal standing or authority to enter into a contract, borrow money, or otherwise obligate ACF. - Bank Accounts: Affiliates may not have bank accounts or deposit gifts. - Event Insurance: Affiliates that plan to host special events must contact ACF in advance of the event to ensure that appropriate liability insurance is in place or that a special event rider can be purchased, if necessary.

 - Grant Applications: Before an Affiliate applies for a grant, the proposed grant application must be sent to ACF for review at least two weeks before it is due.
 An officer of ACF is required to sign the grant application, subsequent grant agreement, and reports.
-The Affiliate will be responsible for the narrative part of all grant reports, but ACF staff is available to assist and will complete the financial section of all grant reports. - Branding Requirements: All marketing materials, press releases, donor solicitations, etc., should state that "The_____Fund is an Affiliate of The Alaska Community Foundation" and use the ACF/Affiliate logo on all publications.
-The Affiliated fund should not represent itself to third parties as being a separate legal entity or a separate 501(c)(3) organization or imply this by default by neglecting to mention the affiliation with ACF.
+The Affiliate will be responsible for the narrative part of all grant reports, but ACF staff is available to assist and will complete the financial section of all grant reports. - Branding Requirements: All marketing materials, press releases, donor solicitations, etc., should state that "The______Fund is an Affiliate of The Alaska Community Foundation" and use the ACF/Affiliate logo on all publications.
+The Affiliate should not represent itself to third parties as being a separate legal entity or a separate 501(c)(3) organization or imply this by default by neglecting to mention the affiliation with ACF.